By Eric Byrd

 January of 2021 brought more innovation as we had an old laptop in the basement hanging around.
 We upgraded our worship software – by far the most expensive thing we felt we had to purchase in a year, and even that was less than $1,000 – loaded it onto our laptop and set it up on a table next to our live stream camera.

-In a pandemic, before a vaccine was available, I held a ministry vision meeting and 20+ attended, desiring a way to serve in our A/V ministry.
-After training and shadowing our praise team rehearsals, we now offer lower thirds of information on our live stream feed for our folks at home while continuing to click through worship media in-house during our worship services.
+I held a ministry vision meeting and 20+ attended, desiring a way to serve in our A/V ministry.
+After training and shadowing our praise team rehearsals, we now offer information on our live stream feed for our folks at home while continuing to click through worship media in-house during our worship services.
 Yes, you read that correctly.
 We have two different media teams we did not have a year ago.
 We grew.
 During a pandemic.
-In masks, 6 feet apart.

 What It Looks Like Today